ShotaSAITO/shotasaito.github.io/_posts/2024-02-22-counterpart-of-gaussian.md

 ***

-## Ever Wonder about an Extension from Pairwise Similarity to Multi-way Similarity
+## Ever Wonder about an Extension from Pairwise Similarity to Multi-way Similarity?

 We model a pairwise similarity of vector data using, say, a Gaussian.
 We use this similarity as a graph and apply a machine learning method.